Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Transformation and Distillation Framework

 \subsection{TAD on MMDP}

 To simplify our analysis, we assume the underlying task to be an MMDP here.

 In the centralized training phase of CTDE, all $n$ agents will coordinate to improve their joint policy.
 In particular, when a joint action needs to be inferred, they coordinate to infer $\bm a = (a_1,\cdots,a_n)$ jointly.
-If we give these agents a virtual order and imagine they infer their individual actions one after another, that is, when agent $i$ infers its action $a_i$, all ``previously inferred" actions $a_j (j<i)$ are known to $i$, then we can view this procedure of multi-agent decision-making to a ``single-agent" one, since all agents are homogeneous here in MMDP.
-From a theoretical perspective, the discussion above states a transformation from MMDP into MDP in essence.
+If we give agents a virtual order and imagine they infer their individual actions one after another, that is, when agent $i$ infers its action $a_i$, all ``previously inferred" actions $a_j (j<i)$ are known to $i$, then we can view this procedure of multi-agent decision-making to a ``single-agent" one.
+From a theoretical perspective, this states a transformation from MMDP into MDP in essence.

 We formally define the Sequential Transformation $\Gamma$ as \cref{algdef:transformation}.

 We can then prove the equivalence of the MMDP $\mathcal M$ and the MDP $\Gamma (\mathcal M)$ after transformation in the perspective of policy value by the following theorem.
 The proof is presented in \cref{app:transformation}.